 Coleman, Robert E. Formerly, Beltsville Agricultural Research Center, Agricultural Research Service, U.S. Department of Agriculture, Beltsville, Maryland.

-Dean, Jack L. Agriculture Research Southern Region, Science and Education Administration, U.S. Department of Agriculture, Canal Point, Florida.
+Dean, Jack L. Formerly, Agriculture Research Southern Region, Science and Education Administration, U.S. Department of Agriculture, Canal Point, Florida.

 - Reproduction and cultivation